Sonia Disa

-Mary Felicia Perera (born June 7, 1944, සෝනියා දිසා) [Sinhala]), popularly as Sonia Dissanayake or known professionally as Sonia Disa, is a former actress in Sri Lankan cinema.
+Mary Felicia Perera (born June 7, 1944, සෝනියා දිසා) [Sinhala]), popularly known as Sonia Dissanayake or known professionally as Sonia Disa, is a former actress in Sri Lankan cinema.
 Starting her career in 1962, Disa became one of the most popular film actresses in Sri Lanka in the 1970s and 1980s.
 Apart from acting, she also produced 17 films and worked as a costume designer.

 Personal life

 Disa was born on 7 June 1944 in Kotahena, Colombo as Mary Felicia Perera.
 She was married to Karu Dissanayake, who was also a film actor and made his film debut with Soorayangeth Sooraya, later acting in popular films including Weli Kathara, Thushara and Janaka Saha Manju.
 He died on 17 November 2009.
 Disa lives in Australia with her two children, Udaya and Harshani, and her three grandchildren.

 In 2017, Sonia was hospitalized due to a sudden heart attack.
 She recovered successfully after surgery.